 Bryant explained that the cut made to a woman's uterine wall is an important one because the way this uterine scar heals can affect her ability to have a vaginal birth in the future.

 Once the delivery and afterbirth are completed, the cuts made to the mother's uterus are repaired with stitches, which will eventually dissolve under the skin.
 The abdominal skin is closed with stitches or with staples, which will be removed before a woman leaves the hospital.

 A woman typically spends 60 to 120 minutes in the operating room for a C-section, depending upon whether any complications arise during the delivery, Bryant said.

 After the surgery, a woman will be taken to the hospital's maternity ward to recover.

 Recovering from a C-section

-After a C-section, a woman may spend two to four days in the hospital, but it may take her up to six weeks to feel more like herself again, Bryant said.
+After a C-section, a woman may spend between 2 to 4 days in the hospital, but it may take her up to 6 weeks to feel more like herself again, Bryant said.

 Her abdomen will feel sore from the surgery and the skin and nerves in this area will need time to heal.
-Women will be given narcotic pain medications to take the edge off any post-surgery pain, and most women use them for about two weeks afterward, Bryant said.
+Women will be given pain medications to take the edge off any post-surgical pain, and most women use these medications for about 2 weeks afterward, Bryant said.

 A woman may also experience bleeding for about 4 to 6 weeks after a surgical birth.
 She is also advised to not have sex for a few weeks after her C-section and to also avoid strenuous activities, such as lifting heavy objects.